-Business requirements 64.0 BUSN 101 Foundations of Business I 4.0 BUSN 102 Foundations of Business II 4.0 ACCT 115 Financial Accounting Foundations 4.0 ACCT 116 Managerial Accounting Foundations 4.0 BLAW 201 Business Law I 4.0
+Business requirements 64.0

+BUSN 101 Foundations of Business I 4.0

+BUSN 102 Foundations of Business II 4.0

+ACCT 115 Financial Accounting Foundations 4.0

+ACCT 116 Managerial Accounting Foundations 4.0

+BLAW 201 Business Law I 4.0

 STAT 201 Business Statistics I 4.0

 ECON 201 Principles of Microeconomics 4.0

-ECON 202 Principles of Microeconomicsl 4.0
+ECON 202 Principles of MicroeconomicsI 4.0

 FIN 301 Financial Management 4.0

 MIS 300 Introduction to Management Information Systems 4.0

 MKTG 301 WI Introduction to Marketing Management 4.0

 ORGB 300 WI Organizational Behavior 4.0

 OPM 300 WI Operations Management 4.0

 INTB 200 International Business 4.0

 MGMT 450 Strategy and Competetitive Advantage 4.0

+STAT 202 Statistics II 4.0

-Students selection STAT 202 t one of the following four courses: Statistics II 4.0
+Students selec t one of the following four courses:

-MGMT 260 4.0

-Introduction to Entrepreneurship
+MGMT 260 Introduction to Entrepreneurship 4.0

 MGMT 451 Management Simulation 4.0

 BUSN 451 WI Business Consulting 4.0

-Concentration

-Electives 24.0
+Concentration Electives 24.0

+·

-Electives 24.0
+Free Electives 28.0

 In order to graduate, all students beginning with the entering class of 2002/01 (fall, 2002) must pass three writing-intensive courses after their freshman year.
 Two writing-intensive courses must be in a student's major.
 The third can be in any discipline.
 Students are advised to take one writing-intensive class each year, beginning with the sophomore year, and to avoid "clustering" these courses near the end of their matriculation.
 Transfer students need to meet with an academic advisor to review the number of writing-intensive courses required to graduate.
 A "WI" next to a course in this catalog indicates that this course can fulfill a writing-intensive requirement.
 Departments will designate specific sections of such courses as writing-intensive.
 Sections of writing-intensive courses are not indicated in this catalog.
 Students should check the section comments in Banner when registering.
 Students scheduling their courses in Banner can also conduct a search for courses with the attribute "WI" to bring up a list of all writing-intensive courses available that term.
 For more information on writing-intensive courses, see the Drexel University Writing Program's Writing-Intensive Course page.

-BS Business Administration 5 YR UG Co-op Concentration /General Business
+BS Business Administration 5 YR UG Co-op Concentration